joesteinkamp/design-knowledge-base/1_Framework/Process/6_Listen/README.md

 - Did we reach our goal?
 How do our metrics look?
 - Was the hypothesis true?
 - What is missing?
 - What more can we do?
+What can we improve?
 - What do we do now?
+- What are our users saying?
+- What are our users doing?